 How To Calculate Loads On Columns:

-Before calculating the loads on column we need to know types of loads on column.
+Before calculating the loads on column we need to know the types of loads on column.

 Self weight of the column x Number of floors

 Total Load of slab (Dead load + Live load + Self weight)

 The columns are also subjected to bending moments which have to be considered in the final design.
 The best way to design a good structure is to use advanced structural design software like ETABS or STAAD Pro.
 These tools are leagues ahead of manual methodology for structural design, and highly recommended.